 Mainly, the job of RADIUS is providing Secure Network Access.
-RADIUS provide this, by using Password Encryption.
+Remote Access Dial-In User Service provides this, by using Password Encryption.
 With RADIUS, remote users are authenticated to access the network.

 For RADIUS communication, as a Transport Protocol, RADIUS uses UDP.
 UDP Ports 1812, 1645 are used for Authentication and UDP Ports 1813,1646 are used for Accounting in RADIUS.

-RADIUS combined the Authentication and the Authorization.
+Remote Access Dial-In User Service combined the Authentication and the Authorization.
 For example if an Authentication request sent, then with authentication response, Authorization response is also expected.
 Beside this combined structure of authentiction and authorization, RADIUS uses a saparate Accounting.